Get updates

 Navigating Hardware Challenges in Robotics

-The journey towards creating dynamic and safe androids has its challenges.
+The journey towards creating dynamic and safe humanoids has its challenges.
 One significant problem is the lack of commercially available motors and transmission systems that allow the design of passively safe and high-performance robots.

-For androids to function alongside humans, safety is paramount.
+For robots to function alongside humans, safety is paramount.
 Robots built with highly geared and/or low efficiency transmission elements (harmonic drives, leadscrews…) show very little compliance, making the robot interactions with the world very rigid and unsafe.
 In addition to that, the high friction, high weight and high inertia of such systems end up translating into slow, clumsy, or unreliable robots.

 Moreover, most of the off-the-shelf motors are made for applications where the torque-to-weight ratio - or torque-to-volume ratio - is very low.
 Therefore, by using such motors, it is often necessary to use a high gear ratio transmission to achieve the desired torque at the output.
 This high gear ratio acts as a multiplier of not only the torque, but also the inertia and friction.
 This is what we call internally a “non-transparent transmission”.